exdp-net/pterodactyl-eggs/README.md

 How to install Pterodactyl eggs:

-Find the Pterodactyl egg you're looking for in the folders up ahead and click on the JSON file in the folder, then right-click the `Raw` button and select `Save As` to download the file.
+- Find the Pterodactyl egg you're looking for in the files up ahead and select on the JSON file for it, then right-click the `Raw` button and select `Save As` to download the file.
-Access your Pterodactyl panel and head to the Nests section within the admin area, click the green `Import Egg` button.
+- Access your Pterodactyl panel and head to the Nests section within the admin area, click the green `Import Egg` button.
-Locate the downloaded JSON file, upload it and choose the nest where you'd like to place the egg.
+- Locate the downloaded JSON file, upload it and choose the nest where you'd like to place the egg.

 Unbeatable hosting solutions `>>` https://www.clubnode.com/